hardikkamboj/NLP---curriculum-by-Siraj-Raval/README.md

 # Part 2
 Woah, this took a long time.
 I was going throught the lectures, which were very overwhleming for me.
 They were a bit advanced as to my current understanding.
 Then came the final project, which was building HMM using pytorch.
 I had never used pytorch before.
 So, went for some turotials from Sentdex.
 After going through the tutorials, when i came back to HMM, it was maths heavy, and i will skip it for now..
+Today its 31-3-2021, it took me a couple of months to finish this..
+And its a long time.